On Miura maps for W-superalgebras: Unipotent algebraic supergroups

 with $x_i(z)=\sum_{n<0}x_{i(n)}z^{-n-1}$.
 In this case, the canonical projection $\pi_X$ is given by

-Later, we use the following properties of the functor \eqref{arc space functor}. \begin{lemma}[{cf. \cite{A}}] For superschemes $X$ and $Y$, the following holds: \begin{enumerate} \item $X\simeq Y$ implies $JX\simeq JY$. \item $J(X\times Y)\simeq JX\times JY$. \end{enumerate} \end{lemma} Let $G$ be an algebraic supergroup with Lie superalgebra $\g=T_eG$.
-The arc space $JG$ of $G$ has a structure of group superscheme.
-The Lie superalgebra on the tangent space $T_eJG$ is $J\g:=\g[[t]]$.
-The following proposition can be proved in the same way as Proposition \ref{cohomology of gra unipotent group}. \begin{prop} For a positively graded unipotent affine algebraic supergroup $G$,
+Later, we use the following properties of the functor \eqref{arc space functor}. \begin{lemma}[{cf. \cite{EM}}] For superschemes $X$ and $Y$, the following holds: \begin{enumerate} \item $X\simeq Y$ implies $JX\simeq JY$. \item $J(X\times Y)\simeq JX\times JY$. \end{enumerate} \end{lemma} For an algebraic supergroup $P$ with Lie superalgebra $\mathfrak{p}=T_eP$, the arc space $JP$ of $P$ has a structure of group superscheme and the Lie superalgebra on the tangent space $T_eJP$ is $J \mathfrak{p}:=\mathfrak{p}[\![t]\!]$.
+The following proposition can be proved in the same way as Proposition \ref{cohomology of gra unipotent group}. \begin{proposition} For a positively graded unipotent affine algebraic supergroup $P$, we have